eqtstv/bGit/README.md

 # bGit - A Git Implementation in Rust

-`bGit` is a Git implementation written in Rust.
+`bGit` is a version control system written in Rust, implementing core concepts of Git.
 It provides a functional subset of Git's features, focusing on the core object model and essential commands.

 ## Core Concepts Implemented